The Complete MVP Guide for 2025: Everything Founders Need to Know

 Validate First

-Validate your startup idea before writing a single line of code:
+Validate your idea before writing a single line of code:

 - Talk to 20+ potential users about the problem